 Sickle cell nephropathy is a major cause of morbidity and mortality in sickle cell anaemia (SCA).
 Proteinuria contributes to progression of renal damage.
 Icroalbuminuria is an early feature of SCN and progression to advanced kidney damage is delayed if regression is achieved with angiotensin converting enzyme inhibitors.
 We aimed to determine the effect of Lisinopril on microalbuminuria in children with SCA.

-Method: The objective of this single-blind, placebo-controlled randomized controlled trial study was to determine the effect of lisinopril on microalbuminuria in children with SCA.
-One hundred and seventy children aged 1-18 years with SCA and microalbuminuria were randomized into intervention and placebo groups using simple random sampling technique.
-The intervention and placebo groups received 0.1 mg/kg/day of lisinopril and 100 mg/day of Vitamin C respectively and were followed up for 3 months.
+In this single-blind, two parallel-arm, placebo-controlled randomized trial study, 170 children aged 1-18 years with SCA and microalbuminuria were randomized into intervention and placebo groups using simple random sampling technique.
+The intervention and placebo groups received 0.1 mg/kg/day of Lisinopril and 100 mg/day of Vitamin C, respectively and were followed up for 3 months.
 Microalbuminuria and GFR were determined at baseline, 1, 2, and 3 months.
-Data were analyzed using SPSS software version 23.
+Data were analyzed using SPSS software version 23.0.

-Conclusion: Lisinopril causes reduction of microalbuminuria in children with SCA.
+Lisinopril causes significant regression of initial microalbuminuria in children with SCA.